hatchlytech/handbook/how-we-work.md

 ### Daily

-*Nothing:* Just work towards the common goal
+*Nothing:* Work through the stories of your weekly focus